 the password written to the

-file, and assign a new
+file, and to select a new

-this is done,
+Until this is done,

-root cannot do anything else.
+root cannot do anything

+else.
 This must be done for each

-intend to use.
+you intend to use.
 To change the password, you can use the

 SET PASSWORD statement (for